litprog/litprog/lit_v3/11_overview.md

 !!! note "The Dangers of Unbounded Output"

     When running a session, the default behaviour of LitProg is to only overwrite an output block using the last 1000 bytes or 10 lines of valid utf-8 output (whichever is less).
-This prevents your markdown files from being spammed with program output, for example if you introduce a bug that causes output to be much larger than expected.
+This prevents your Markdown files from being spammed with program output, for example if you introduce a bug that causes output to be much larger than expected.

 !!! note "Escaping Output"